rkomartin/veritable-python/README.md

 The `links` entry will contain links to the related resources if available.
 The `last_learned` entry will be present after the analysis has been run at least once.
 You can compare this timestamp to the `last_updated` timestamp in the representation of the table state in order to make sure that the analysis reflects the latest data.
 (If not, just call the analysis's `run` method again.)

 If the analysis status is `failed`, then an `error` entry will also be present, and will describe the reason for failure.

+For convenience, if you just want to check the status of an analysis, use its `status` method.

+    my_analysis.status()

 ## Making predictions based on a completed analysis
 A predictions request should be a dict with two entries.
 The `data` entry should contain a row specification, where the value of every conditioning column is specified and the value of every predicted column is `null`.
 The `count` entry should specify the number of predicted values requested.